 After yesterday's summit climb of Mount Whitney, we packed up this morning and headed for Forester Pass.
-But first we had some creek crossings that requires wading through refreshing snow melt water.
+But first we had some creek crossings that required wading through refreshing snow melt water.

 Fortunately today's temperature was reasonable, and we even had some clouds roll in while we were making our way to the day's focal point, crossing Forester Pass.